-An ultracold gas of Rb is prepared in the production chamber following the procedure described in Refs.
+An ultracold gas of $^{87}$ Rb is prepared in the production chamber following the procedure described in Refs.
 [1,2].
 The gas of 40 million atoms is then transferred into an ODT created by an 8 W, 1064 nm laser beam that is tightly focused by a lens on a translation stage.
-The atoms may be transported (optically tweezered) to approximately 3 mm below the atom chip trapping region by moving the translation stage.
+The atoms may be transported (optically tweezered) to approximately 3-mm below the atom chip trapping region by moving the translation stage.
+This distance allows the beam to clear the atom chip and sample without clipping.
+An acousto-optic deflector (AOD) then moves the focus of the ODT vertically, bringing the atoms approximately 0.9-mm below the atom chip.
+This motion improves the loading efficiency of the magnetic trap by allowing a tighter and deeper trap that better matches the optical potential.
+We measure a ~30% improvement in BEC number using this AOD steering of the ODT.

-The previous version of the SQCRAMscope used a two-stage magnetic transfer involving the use of "macrowires" to capture the atoms from the optical tweezer.
+Rather than this AOD steering, the previous version of the SQCRAMscope used a twostage magnetic transfer involving the use of "macrowires" to capture the atoms from the optical tweezer.
 This was necessary because the previous atom chip could not support enough current in its microwires to create a sufficiently deep trap at the tweezer position.
-The field from "macrowires" under the chip was therefore needed to shuttle the atoms vertically from the tweezer to a position close enough for the atoms to be transferred to the microwire trap.
+The field from macrowires under the chip was therefore needed to shuttle the atoms vertically from the tweezer to a position close enough for the atoms to be transferred to the microwire trap.
 This complicated the BEC preparation procedure.
 Moreover, the need for macrowires greatly reduced the efficacy of the cooling system of the atom chip assembly due to their high thermal conductance to the room-temperature chamber.
 The chip could not reach cryogenic temperatures.

-We found that better heat sinking of the atom chip rendered these wires obsolete.
+We found that better heat sinking of the atom chip, as well as the addition of the AOD described above, rendered these wires obsolete.
 The improved cooling, described in Sec.
-3.1, allows much larger currents to be run in the microwires, enough to produce traps sufficiently deep to load the atoms directly from the ODT.
+3.1, allows for much larger currents to be run in the microwires, enough to produce traps sufficiently deep to load the atoms directly from the ODT.
 The new system runs currents in the central and bias atom chip microwires in combination with the fields from out-of-vacuum magnetic bias field coils and a pair of perpendicular copper wires (for longitudinal trapping) to create the magnetic trap.
-Loading efficiency is roughly the same as achieved in the old system, yielding the same BEC populations as before ( $\sim 3 \times 10^4$ atoms), and the new system is far simpler to optimize and run.
+Loading efficiency is roughly the same as achieved in the old system, yielding the same BEC populations as before $(4.1 \times 10^4 \text{ atoms with AOD steering})$ , and the new system is far simpler to optimize and run.
 The central and bias microwires are depicted in red and blue, respectively, in Fig. 4b.
 The perpendicular copper wires are highlighted in dotted blue in Fig. 4a, and the bias coils (mounted at the edges of the vacuum chamber) are shown in Fig. 3a.